intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/KeyFeatures/langchain_api.md

 # LangChain API

-You may run the models using the LangChain API in `bigdl-llm`.
+You may run the models using the LangChain API in `ipex-llm`.

 ## Using Hugging Face `transformers` INT4 Format